GiancarloHa/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 </div>

 <div class="alert alert-warning">
   <strong>Note:</strong> Datadog's automatic instrumentation relies on the .NET CLR Profiling API.
-This API allows only one subscriber at a time (for example, Datadog's .NET Library).
+This API allows only one subscriber at a time (for example, Datadog's .NET Tracing Library).
 To ensure maximum visibility, run only one APM solution in your application environment.
 </div>

 <div class="alert alert-info">